-For the past ten years we have been actively pursuing accessibility and inclusion in making and experiencing art; investigating new non-profit arts organizational models, training and mentoring emerging and community artists, and disrupting institutional by completely re-thinking theater; who participates, where it happens and what it is.
+For the past ten years we have been actively pursuing accessibility and inclusion in making and experiencing art; investigating new non-profit arts organizational models, training and mentoring emerging and community artists, and completely re-thinking theater; who participates, where it happens and what it is.
 We have developed a way of working that invites the many voices and experiences of participants to create new work and performance pieces for our community and beyond.
 We offer pay what you can and sliding scale ticketing for all of our performances at our home base.
-Every summer for the past eight years we have toured El Show el Arte es Medicina; free, bilingual performances that travel to city parks by bicycle caravan.
+Every summer for the past ten years we have toured El Show el Arte es Medicina; free, bilingual performances that travel to city parks by bicycle caravan.

 We are a Free Public Theater

 It is important to us to make theater accessible.
 In 2014 we made the decision to change our ticketing policies so that money would never be a barrier to experiencing works of art.
 We offer advance tickets online at a sliding scale rate and "Pay what you can" tickets at the door.
 We never turn anyone away for lack of funds.
 You can find more details on our Tickets page.

 Current and past collaborators and community partners include:

 Centro Laboral de Graton, Comite VIDA, Healdsburg Day Labor Canter, Committee for Immigrant Youth Justice Alliance, LandPaths, North Bay Immigrant Youth Union, North Bay Organizing Project, Padilla Partners, Redwood Empire Food Bank, SSU Chicano and Latino Studies & USF Dept. of Performing Arts and Social Justice, and Z Space.

 The Imaginists have received grant awards from: